 That makes investing in renewable energy companies and renewable infrastructure a tricky proposition.
 The euphoria that followed the clean technologies industry between November of 2020 and the start of 2021 has all but evaporated.
+2023 saw many of the stocks featured hit multi-year lows.

 The clean energy sector has dropped materially along with some other popular Canadian stocks, and investors are possibly beginning to question their previous investments.

 While valuations certainly were stretched, it is important to remember that investing in the renewable energy industry is a long-term game.
-In particular, those invested in the top Canadian hydrogen stocks, or considering investing in them, must have a very long-term view.
+In particular, those invested in the top Canadian hydrogen stocks, or considering investing in them must have a very long-term view.

 Hydrogen and Canadian hydrogen stocks have been all over the news